-This Is How Much Hair You Should Really Be Losing In The Shower
+How Much Hair Should You Be Losing In The Shower?

 The shower scene in Psycho compares in no way to watching a clump of your hair run down the plughole.
 Shedding strands is something we talk about a lot, whether it’s in our hairbrush, on our pillow in the morning or creating a new carpet on the floor but we’re often a bit confused as to what’s normal.